-We should get 3 color channels with very similar values.
-All the sensor cells should give us a RAW value around 75%.
+We should get three color channels with very similar values.
+All the sensor cells should give us a RAW deal of around 75%.

 Does this happen in reality?

-In real sensors, for example, the optical filters have different performance depending on whether it is a red, green or blue filter.
-Also the performance of the photosensitive cell can vary with wavelength.
+In real sensors, for example, the optical filters have different performances depending on whether it is a red, green, or blue filter.
+Also, the performance of the photosensitive cell can vary with wavelength.

-In general, the green channel has a higher performance, then the red and finally the blue channel usually has a lower performance.
+The green channel has a higher performance than the red, and finally, the blue channel usually has a lower version.

-In our example case we are going to suppose that the green channel gives us an average value of around 75%, the red one around 60% and the blue one an average value of 50%.
+In our example case, we will suppose that the green channel gives us an average value of around 75%, the red one around 60%, and the blue one an average value of 50%.

-As the background will not appear white, it will probably appear greenish or with some color cast depending on the relationship in the sensor performance for each color.
+As the background will not appear white, it will probably appear greenish or with some color cast, depending on the relationship in each color’s sensor performance.

 How could it be solved?

-Well, the solution is very simple if we have the neutral white reference:
+Well, the solution is straightforward if we have the neutral white reference:

-- We calculate the mean of the red channel and apply a correction factor so that it remains at the green level
+- We calculate the mean of the red channel and apply a correction factor to remain at the green level.

-- We calculate the mean of the blue channel and apply its correction factor to equalize
+- We calculate the standard of the blue channel and apply its correction factor to equalize.

-Once the correction factors have been determined, they are applied to all the values, to all the pixels of each channel.
+Once the correction factors have been determined, they are applied to all the values, to all the channel’s pixels.

-White balance consists of applying a correction factor to the color channels (usually red and blue) to make the neutral grays in the scene appear in the image as neutral grays, without color casts .
+The white balance consists of applying a correction factor to the color channels (usually red and blue) to make the neutral grays in the scene appear in the image as neutral grays, without color casts.

-If we always had neutral white light, the white balance would be very simple: the camera itself would have the correction factors that would be applied automatically to the channels.
+If we always had neutral white light, the white balance would be effortless: the camera itself would have the correction factors that would be applied automatically to the channels.

-The point is that we are not always going to use neutral white light, many times the scene will be illuminated by light of different color temperatures.
+The point is that we are not always going to use neutral white light.
+Many times, the scene will be illuminated by the light of different color temperatures.

 Color temperature and white balance